kaiusl/pastel_evening_vscode/README.md

 With same `fontWeight` the theme looks quite a bit brighter on Windows than on Linux.
 Thus if the colors seem a bit too bright you can slightly lower the fontWeight and other way around too.

 ## Configuration

 This theme includes various configuration options to easily customize the theme to your liking.
 Check out the extension settings in VSCode itself, they should be relatively self-explanatory.
 Also you can see the next section for some examples of what you can do with quite small changes.

+Note that customization only apply to the main theme variant `Pastel Evening Dark`, they don't apply to any of the other variants like `Pastel Evening Dark #2`.

 ### Variants